facetious (adjective)

 factitious (adjective)

 Artificially created or developed.
-(OD)
+(NOA)

 Not genuine, intrinsic, natural, or spontaneous; inauthentic; artificially created or developed; made up for a particular occasion or purpose; arising from custom, habit, or convention.
 Made by human beings, often in imitation of something natural; artificial; manufactured.
 (OED)